fdeblasio/pokeemerald-expansion/README.md

     - All stats: 70->80
     - Learns Surf, Flamethrower, Ice Beam, Thunder, and Solar Beam by level up
     - Learns Surf and Overheat by TM
-    - Learns Gust, Twister, Icy Wind, Heat Wave, and Fairy Wind by Egg Move
+    - Learns Gust, Twister, Heat Wave, and Fairy Wind by Egg Move

 - Duskull/Dusclops:
     - Learn Spite by Egg Move